 User authorization and authentication are crucial for data protection and security purposes and are essential for good API design.
 Authorization helps limit access permissions due to security concerns, whereas authentication helps ensure that only authenticated users can access the API and its data.

 RESTful APIs typically make use of an API key to authenticate and identify a user.
 However, API producers must also implement advanced authorization and authentication techniques like the OAuth protocol.
-You should also focus on access control, validations, HTTP headers, and session management.
+We should also focus on access control, validations, HTTP headers, and session management.

 Detailed API Documentation